The Industry-Funded Public Health Association of Australia

-The selection of the science on the control of infectious diseases for presentation at some academic conferences has been observed since 2010.
+The strategy of ‘selecting’ the science on the control of infectious diseases for presentation at some academic conferences has been observed since 2010.
 At this time the Public Health Association of Australia (PHAA) declined my abstract on the HPV vaccine that was submitted for presentation at the 12th Australian Immunisation Conference; a conference run by the PHAA that is 100% funded by the pharmaceutical companies and government.
 This was academic research that was published in 2011 in the conference proceedings for the British Society of Ecological Medicine (BSEM) and in the Infectious Agents and Cancer Journal in 2013.

 The HPV vaccine was a controversial vaccine that was promoted as a preventative measure against cervical cancer for adolescent girls and women in Australia in 2007.
 At this time the risk of dying from cervical cancer in Australia was 1.7 per 100,000 women: this is a very low risk.
 Further, the incidence of this cancer in the Australian community was 6.9 cases per 100,000 – again a very low incidence rate.
 The vaccine was approved for adolescent boys in Australia from 2009 on the claim that it protects against anal cancer in men.
 The information that the government failed to present to the public was that there are over 20-strains of HPV associated with the development of cervical cancer but an infection of any strain of HPV on its own does not cause cancer – even the high-risk strains of HPV.